-Primary progressive multiple sclerosis causes brain and nerve function to worsen without notable periods of remission and relapse.
-This is one of several forms that multiple sclerosis can take.
+Primary progressive multiple sclerosis (PPMS) causes brain and nerve function to worsen without notable periods of remission and relapse.
+Disease-modifying therapies and other treatments can help manage it.

 Multiple sclerosis (MS) is an autoimmune disease.
 It occurs when the immune system, which usually defends the body against infection and disease, targets the protective myelin coating that covers the nerves.

 Around 10–15% of people with MS have primary progressive MS (PPMS).

 In this article, we describe PPMS, its treatment, outlook, and additional strategies for managing symptoms.

 PPMS causes the function of the central nervous system (CNS) to worsen progressively.
 This occurs without episodes of remission and relapse.

 - Active: A brain MRI shows inflammatory or new lesions and wider disease activity.

 - Not active: Symptoms continue, but the disease is not causing further lesions.

 - With progression: Levels of disability are increasing, and a person’s symptoms worsen.

 - Without progression: The disease is not causing further disability, and a person’s symptoms are steady.

 In people with relapsing-remitting MS (RRMS), symptoms episodically develop or worsen and ease or resolve.
 In a person with PPMS, the disease effects gradually grow more severe, or new symptoms develop without remission periods.

 PPMS lesions also tend to contain fewer inflammatory cells.
 The combination of these factors can mean that the condition is more difficult to diagnose and treat than types that remit and relapse.